JetBrains/kotlin-web-site/docs/topics/jvm/jvm-spring-boot-add-db-support.md

 In Spring, you should mark classes with the `@Service` annotation to imply that the class belongs to the service layer of the application.
 In this application, you will create the `MessageService` class for this purpose.

-In `DemoApplication.kt` file, create `MessageService` class as follows:
+In the `DemoApplication.kt` file, create the `MessageService` class as follows:

 ```kotlin
 import org.springframework.stereotype.Service